 Personal family experiences provide valuable insight into system dynamics.
 Learning to tell a personal story that conveys information and inspires reflection, without embarrassment or over exposure, is a critical skill.

-Deep listening helps us to lower our fear and discomfort level by establishing a sense of safety and trust.
+Active listening helps us to lower our fear and discomfort level by establishing a sense of safety and trust.
 It is an explicit practice of bypassing stereotypes and bias by focusing on listening to another person without responding or judging.
-It sets the tone for building on commonalities and generates energy for change
+It set the tone for building on commonalities and generates energy for change.

-Improving communication skills around respectful conversations allows diverse, and perhaps controversial, perspectives of team members to all be given consideration.
-Discussions, regardless of the topic sensitivity, should occur respectfully, leading to better working relationships and greater understanding of the perspective of all PFAC members.
-Difficult conversations are ones in which opinions differ; the stakes are high; and/or emotions run strong.
-Most families and professionals say situations leading to difficult conversations happen to them daily.
-Situations that involve children often have high stakes.
-Parents and professionals have strong feelings about many topics, and opinions will differ in large and small ways.
+Improving communication skills around respectful conversations allows diverse, and perhaps controversial perspectives of team members to all be given consideration.
+Discussions should occur respectfully, leading to better working relationships and greater understanding.
+Difficult conversations are ones in which opinions differ, the stakes are high and/or emotions run deep.